mvolkmann/blog/src/eleventy/plugins/navigation-plugin.md

   key: My Page Title
   order: 7
 ---
+If `order` is set to zero, the document will not be added to the site.
 ```

 If a document should appear as a child of another in the navigation,